Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/index.md

 #### Subscription

 - Is a request for notifications based on a one or more Topics.
-The end date is required and is a maximum of two years, without renewal.
+The end date is required and is a maximum of two years in the future.
+Renewals may be sent as subscription updates prior to expiry for up to an additional 2 years per renewal.

 #### Notification